Linear95/Linear95/README.md

 -->

-I am Pengyu Cheng, a researcher in machine learning and NLP.
+I am Pengyu Cheng, a researcher and passionate in machine learning and NLP.
+- I am a senior researcher at Tencent Interactive Entertainment Group.
-- Currently, I am devoting my passion to applying NLP techniques into game scenarios, especially for Metaverse!
+- Currently, I am devoting my passion to applying NLP techniques into **game** scenarios, especially for **Metaverse**!
-- My NLP research interests focus on controllable text generation and interpretable language understanding.
+- My NLP research interests focus on **text generation**, **dialogue system**, and **interpretable** language understanding.
-- I also have a broad interest in probabilistic machine learning methods.
+- I also have broad interests in probabilistic machine learning methods.
-- I received my Ph.D. degree from Duke University in 2021, advised by Dr. [Lawrence Carin](http://people.ee.duke.edu/~lcarin/).
+- I received my Ph.D. degree from [Duke University](https://ece.duke.edu/) in 2021, advised by Dr. [Lawrence Carin](http://people.ee.duke.edu/~lcarin/).
-- I graduated with my B.S. degree from the Department of Mathematical Sciences at Tsinghua University in 2017.
+- I graduated with my B.S. degree from the Department of Mathematical Sciences at [Tsinghua University](https://www.math.tsinghua.edu.cn/) in 2017.

-We are hiring NLP researchers and interns globally!
+We are **hiring** NLP researchers and interns globally!
 If you are curious or enthusiastic about applying deep learning into the virtual gaming world, contact me at `pengyucheng@tencent.com`.